sghall/famous-chart-demos/README.md

 You really only need to look at the following examples.
 The others are for demonstrating alternative ways of the doing the physics based example.

 Working examples using famo.us rendering.
+All the relevent js for each example is inside of the "js" folder for each example.
+In general, there is a main.js file that creates a scroll view with a series of chart view e.g barChartView.js in the bar-chart example folder.

 In the "examples" directory: